rbhogal/game-save-app/README.md

 ## How I Worked On This Project

-### Design
+### Designing

-* I wanted to closely follow a professional workflow but Adobe XD was giving me too much trouble loading fonts.
+* I'm not a designer but I wanted to closely follow a professional workflow but Adobe XD was giving me too much trouble loading fonts.
 Instead I roughly drew it out on a sketchpad: [Sketchpad](https://raw.githubusercontent.com/rbhogal/game-save-app/main/screenshots/sketch-home-page.jpg)
 * For the app's design I took inpsiration from varous gaming-related websites such as [GOG.com](https://www.gog.com/) and [IGDB.com](https://www.igdb.com/games/the-legend-of-zelda-breath-of-the-wild) to name a few

 ### Planning: User Stories & Features